Networkion/Station-blanche/README.md

 -----
 # PDF generation:

--> A pdf is created on demand by pypdf including the following information:
+-> A pdf is created on demand by reportlab including the following information:

 - hashfile (sha256 + md5)
 - filename